terrorgarten/IPK_P1/README.md

-# hinfosvc - minimalistic server for gathering info about remote system
+# hinfosvc - minimalistic server for gathering info about remote/local system
 C language socket server for linux working with HTTP GET requests.
 Listens on the defined port for HTTP request and sends back coresponding answers.
 Is easily terminable via CTRL+C from the terminal or kill -9.
 Default port is set to 10000 but can be changed via a program argument, see Running the program lower.

 ## Prerequisites